 - a.
 Undertaking: Any member of the media or public observing a virtual hearing undertakes to remain silent (mute their microphone) and, if applicable, hidden (keep camera turned off) for the duration of the virtual hearing. - b.
-No recording: You are not permitted to audio- or video-record any portion of a virtual hearing (except accredited media may audio-record for notetaking purposes only).
+No recording or photography: You are not permitted to audio- or video-record, photograph, or screenshot any portion of a virtual proceedings (except accredited media may audio-record for notetaking purposes only).
 Some hearings are confidential and there may be a publication ban in effect.
-The BC Courts' Policy on the Use of Electronic Devices sets out penalties for recording, including prosecution.
+The BC Courts' Policy on the Use of c.
+No publishing, broadcasting, reproducing, transmitting, or disseminating: Except as authorized by the Court, the publishing, broadcasting, reproducing, transmitting, or otherwise disseminating of virtual proceedings or recordings thereof is prohibited.
+See section 6 of the Access to Court Proceedings Policy, including section 6.5 which sets out the penalties for publishing etc., including prosecution.